ublk-org/qcow2-rs/README.md

 - l2 table & refcount block slice load & store

-- block device like interface, minimized read/write unit is aligned with direct IO minimized block size of the qcow2 image
+- block device like interface, minimized read/write unit is aligned with block size of the FS qcow2 image

 This project is based on qcow2 implementation from `rsd`[^1]

-Motivation of this project is for supporting ublk-qcow2, but turns out it becomes one generic async qcow2 library.
+Motivation of this project is for supporting ublk-qcow2[^4], but turns out it becomes one generic async qcow2 library.

+Also one binary utility is shipped in this project, which can dump qcow2 meta, show any meta related statistics of the image, check image meta integrity & host cluster leak, format qcow2 image, ...

 ## Example